 cheapest person you can find.

 In a word, quality counts.
 In addition to recommendations, ask to see examples of finished work.
 Confirm that the vendor can provide what you want within your budget and ask the person you hire how to prepare for a kitchen remodel.

 Understand the Process

 The scope and extent of your remodel will determine the order in which work is performed.
 For example, moving or adding plumbing or reconfiguring the floorplan should happen first.
-The next step is swapping out cabinets, if necessary, adding or moving lighting, and replacing and installing new countertops.
+The next step is swapping out cabinets, if necessary, adding or moving lighting, updating the backsplash and then replacing and installing new countertops.
 Next, the walls, ceiling and trim can be painted along with the cabinets, if desired.
 Finally, sinks, faucets and appliances can be installed.

 One tip — it’s smart to save painting until the end.
 If you paint earlier in the process, there’s a good chance the fresh paint will be damaged or dinged during the reno.
 That can require a fair amount of touch-up and repair or even repainting.

 How long will the process take?
 It depends.
 If you’re changing the footprint of your kitchen, the work will take longer than less-extensive projects.
 An experienced general contractor who knows exactly when to bring in each particular trade — electricians, plumbers, drywall finishers, painters — is more likely to bring a project in on time.

 Most kitchen renovations can be completed within four to six weeks while a facelift involving minor electrical work, a countertop upgrade and repainting or refinishing kitchen cabinets can typically be done within a three-week period.
 Of course, if you make significant changes to the plans, or there is back and forth in the planning process, the renovation is likely to take longer.